Dr Michael Given

 - history of archaeology

-- Excavations at Kourion’s Amathus Gate Cemetery, Cyprus.
+- Excavations at Kourion’s Amathous Gate Cemetery, Cyprus.
 White-Levy Publication Grant. £58,300 (PI)

 - Pathways to Heritage: Marie Curie Individual Research Fellowship (Dr Erin Gibson). £155,000 (PI)

-- Excavations at Kourion’s Amathus Gate Cemetery, Cyprus: support for specialists.
+- Excavations at Kourion’s Amathous Gate Cemetery, Cyprus: support for specialists.
 Harris Grant, American Schools of Oriental Research. £910 (PI)

 - Troodos Archaeological and Environmental Survey Project: publication subvention.
 Carnegie Trust for the Universities of Scotland. £780.
 (PI)